-If you’re wheeling your 4Runner (or FJ, or GX) you’re eventually going to beef up your links.
-Then due to the extreme angles they find themselves in, those beefy short links are going to start bending your link mounts.
+If you’re wheeling your 4Runner (or FJ, or GX, or 80-Series LandCruiser) you’re eventually going to beef up your rear axle links.
+Then, due to the extreme angles they find themselves in, those beefy short links are going to start bending your link mounts.

 If you follow trail reports on T4R, you’ve already seen the factory lower link mounts (frame-side) fold over during hard use.
 In addition to being underbuilt for hard wheeling, they were designed with a terrible approach angle!
 There are aftermarket “skids” available, but they neither reinforce the mount ears (the part that actually folds) nor do they correct the shape/angle of the mount itself.